-Abstract
+Extended Abstract

-Materials and Methods: For this purpose, an experiment was performed with 360 one-day-old Arian broiler chickens in completely randomized with three treatments, four replications and, 30 birds per replicate.
-Experimental treatments include: 1) Diet containing common mineral supplements (control), 2) diet containing mineral supplement Nano 100 (with 100% of the recommended amount of copper, iron, manganese, and zinc elements in the Nano form), and 3) diet containing mineral supplement Nano 50 (with 50% of the recommended amount of copper, iron, manganese, and zinc elements in the Nano form).
-At the end of each week, the chickens of each replication were weighed as a group and three hours after feed restriction.
-Also, losses were collected, weighed and counted daily and were used to obtain the percentage of losses and the percentage of survival.
-At the age of 42 days, two pieces of birds were selected from each replication, which were close to the average of the group in terms of weight, after weighing, they were killed and the carcass components including breast, thigh, neck, back and wings, abdominal fat percentage and the whole carcass without Intestines and viscera, along with some organs such as heart and spleen, were weighed and their weight was calculated relative to live weight.
-At the age of 42 days, 4 birds were selected from each replication and blood was taken from the underwing vein with a sterile syringe in the amount of 3 ml after separating the serum to measure the concentration of total protein, globulin, albumin, triglyceride, cholesterol, low-density lipoprotein (LDL), high-density lipoprotein (HDL) was used, and globulin was obtained by subtracting albumin from total protein.
+Methods: For this purpose, an experiment was performed with 360 one-day-old Arian broiler chickens in a completely randomized design with three treatments, four replications, and 30 birds per replicate.
+Experimental treatments included 1) a diet containing common mineral supplements (control), 2) a diet containing mineral supplement Nano 100 (with 100% of the recommended amounts of copper, iron, manganese, and zinc in the nano form), and 3) a diet containing mineral supplement Nano 50 (with 50% of the recommended amounts of copper, iron, manganese, and zinc in the nano form).
+The chickens of each replication were weighed as a group at the end of each week and 3 hours after feed restriction.
+Losses were collected, weighed, and counted daily and were used to obtain the percentages of losses and survival.
+At the age of 42 days, two pieces of birds were selected from each replication, which were close to the average of the group in terms of weight.
+They were killed after weighing, and the carcass components, including breast, thigh, neck, back, wings, abdominal fat percentage, and the whole carcass without intestines and viscera, along with some organs, such as heart and spleen, were weighed afterward.
+Their weights were calculated relative to live weight.
+At the age of 42 days, four birds were selected from each replication, and blood (3 ml) was taken from the underwing vein with a sterile syringe after separating the serum to measure the concentrations of total protein, globulin, albumin, triglyceride, cholesterol, low-density lipoprotein (LDL), and high-density lipoprotein (HDL).
+Globulin was obtained by subtracting albumin from total protein.

 Conclusion: Overall, the results showed that it is possible to reduce the consumption of four mineral substances by 50% by using the Nano form of these substances in the diet of broiler chickens, taking the economic considerations into account.